MyBord/mybord-client/docs/projectManagement.md

   * replace coffee login image
   * add error boundary to login app
   * replace error lottie
+  * create transitions between login and about and error
+  * add button for about page and transition to about page

 ### B. High - MVP